alonsovazqueztena/Basic_Calculator/README.md

 # Basic Calculator

 The **Basic Calculator** is a project created for use on the **Terasic DE-10 Standard board**.
-It utilizes an ALU circuit to perform common mathematical operations (addition, subtraction, multiplication, and division) based on user inputs.
+It utilizes an ALU circuit to perform common mathematical operations (addition, subtraction, multiplication, and division).
 The result is displayed in both binary and integer formats.

 ## Overview